 In 2014, she conducted the Write the Dream conference in Kansas City in an effort to educate aspiring writers about the writing and publishing realm.
 Since then, she has worked with more than two dozen writers and assisted them with making their publishing dreams come true.
 She has written and published four suspense novels, a short non-fiction book, and a series of workbooks and interactive classes on writing; she is soon to release her first children's book about a spider.
 In addition to teaching and writing, Leanna owns a business, Write the Dream, which offers curriculum, classes, coaching, editing, and design services for those who are interested in writing and/or publishing.

-Leanna will also be the Marketing Speaker for the Fiction Track at the 2016 ShowMe Writers Masterclass.
+Leanna was the Marketing Speaker for the Fiction Track at the 2016 ShowMe Writers Masterclass.

 Leanna resides in Smithville, Missouri.

 A community organizer and teacher, his work has appeared in Lightspeed Magazine, Weird Tales, Apex Magazine, Asimov’s, Cemetery Dance, Black Static, and many more.
 Some of his stories have been collected in The Voices of Martyrs.
 He is the author of the urban fantasy trilogy, The Knights of Breton Court trilogy.
 He co-authored the play Finding Home: Indiana at 200.
 His novellas include Buffalo Soldier, I Can Transform You, Orgy of Souls, Bleed with Me, and Devil’s Marionette.
 He is the co-editor of Dark Faith, Dark Faith: Invocations, Streets of Shadows, and People of Colo(u)r Destroy Horror.
 His gaming work includes writing for the Marvel Super-Heroes, Leverage, and Firefly role-playing games as well as working as a consultant on Watch Dogs 2.

 Learn more about him at MauriceBroaddus.com.